braintree/braintree-web-drop-in/DEVELOPMENT.md

 ## Adding new Payment Methods

 Adding a new payment method requires changing a number of files.
-For each of these sections, you will see an example of adding a fake payment method, `FooPay` to the file.
+For each of these sections, you will see an example of adding a fake payment method, `FooPay` to the file. *Note:* This guide may fall out of date as things change in the repo.
+If you find a mistake, please open a PR to fix it.

 ### Constants